 So what can you do better so that you have higher lead conversion rates?
 Here are some of the recommended best practices for lead nurturing that can help you onboard more customers.

-According to Growth Hackers, if you invest the right amount of time and effort into email marketing, you can get a ROI from 3800% to 4200%!
-Email Marketing for lead nurturing is a proven strategy which many different businesses have had success with.
-Of course, this doesn’t necessarily mean that you will have a 100% open rate.
 For an email marketing campaign to be successful, it is not going to be easy (especially if you want the kind of ROIs mentioned above).
 Your content must be meaningful and should not be generic enough to get caught in spam filters.

 Many different SaaS platforms such as Hubspot, Zoho, Infusionsoft, etc. offer specialized email marketing tools.
 There are also platforms built specifically for email marketing such as MailChimp.
+According to SalesRipe, there are 6 factors that affect a lead’s viability:

 a.
 Personalize responses